Talk for Schmidt Program on Artificial Intelligence, Emerging Technologies, and National Power

 Part 2: An Example – Biological Robots

-The concept of "grey aliens" as biological robots or clones offers a fascinating example of how an advanced civilization might employ conscious, spontaneously driven creative biotechnological systems (programmed life) to navigate the complexities of the world: in this case interstellar exploration and interaction.
+The concept of “biological robots” offers a fascinating example of how an advanced civilization might employ conscious, spontaneously driven creative biotechnological systems (programmed life) to navigate the complexities of the world, for example in the case of interstellar exploration and interaction.
 Here it will be helpful to touch on how such beings might be "programmed" for specific tasks and examine the advantages and disadvantages of utilizing these types of entities.

-The idea of programming life forms, or "bio-logics," is central to this hypothesis.
+The idea of programming life-forms, or "bio-logics," to carry out specific tasks may be understood as a situation where an advanced civilization designs and creates biological beings - artificial life - for specific functions.
 Rather than using silicon-based AI or metallic robotics, an advanced civilization could merge biological and computational principles to create living entities engineered to perform particular tasks, such as reconnaissance, data collection, or even communication.
 In this sense, bio-logics are biological systems that operate under pre-programmed algorithms, much like how DNA codes for proteins and cellular functions.
 However, these entities would be customized beyond the traditional evolutionary constraints, tailored to serve the needs of their creators in environments where standard robotics might be inefficient.

 Additionally, these beings could be expendable, reducing the ethical concerns associated with sending sentient beings on dangerous missions.
 As they are cloned or "manufactured" with specific parameters, the loss of one unit would be inconsequential to their creators.
 Furthermore, if these beings are simply following programmed instructions without sentience, it alleviates the moral implications of using them as mere tools.